kschellack/cyber/fundamentals.md

 ```

+The book [Automate the Boring Stuff](https://automatetheboringstuff.com/) is well written with examples

 In conclusion, seems like Python is the most popular programming language.
 It is easy to learn, I look forward to
 progressing to the specific modules.